epfl-ada/ada-2024-project-supercoolteamname2024/docs/index.markdown

 ### Data augmentation

 To better categorize users, we augmented the dataset by scraping additional data from Wikipedia.
-Specifically, we extracted the 10 most edited pages for each user, providing valuable context about their areas of contribution and expertise.
+Specifically, we extracted the "admin score" of each user from xTools and the 10 most edited pages for each user, providing valuable context about their areas of contribution and expertise.

 ## How are RfAs decided?